-HE growth and development of our modern civilization may be considered as a distinct cycle, from its first beginnings in the chaotic and discordant elements of the Middle Ages in Europe to the culminating point now reached, when the added elements called into existence during centuries of intense activity and tireless progress are passing beyond control, and threaten to resolve themselves into a chaos even darker than that from which our civilization was evolved.
-This has been the history of each great race in the past: for. hand in hand with every effort made toward so-called civilization has gone a train of evils that was powerful enough to counterbalance any good, and which sooner or later has swamped the nation receiving those benefits.
+THE GROWTH and development of our modern civilization may be considered as a distinct cycle, from its first beginnings in the chaotic and discordant elements of the Middle Ages in Europe to the culminating point now reached, when the added elements called into existence during centuries of intense activity and tireless progress are passing beyond control, and threatening to resolve themselves into a chaos even darker than that from which our civilization was evolved.

+This has been the history of each great race in the past; for, hand in hand with every effort made toward so-called civilization has gone a train of evils that was powerful enough to counterbalance any good, and which sooner or later has swamped the nation receiving those benefits.
 Humanity, the humanity of the nineteenth century, stands on the edge of an abyss which, as the cycle draws to a close, perceptibly yawns to receive it; the forces that have led mankind into its present dangerous position are coalescing and combining for its ultimate overthrow.
 Many of its units are in the position of a cripple without a crutch, blindfolded, and compelled to cross over a raging torrent on a single unstable plank.

-Scientific research has been the principal factor in upbuilding the present civilization; and, having begun in a revolt against the senile theologies. with their nature-hating creeds, it took an ever increasing trend toward materialism.
-Science rejected the creeds of priestcraft, absorbed its cant, intellectual tyranny, and Materialistic science selfishness. has done its Work, and has done it well from the standpoint of those self-interested ones who, under the guise of devotion to science and humanity, have achieved distinction, and laid up for their own exclusive use all the treasures of earth their capacious hands could grasp.
-In their arrogance they have unhesitatingly attacked the very foundations of the Universe, have made Faith.
-Love, and Trust, the golden apples on the tree of life, subjects of widespread ridicule and contempt.
+Scientific research has been the principal factor in upbuilding the present civilization; and, having begun in a revolt against the senile theologies, with their nature-hating creeds, it took an ever increasing trend toward materialism.
+Science rejected the creeds of priestcraft, but absorbed its cant, intellectual tyranny, and selfishness.
+Materialistic science has done its work, and has done it well from the standpoint of those self-interested ones who, under the guise of devotion to science and humanity, have achieved distinction, and laid up for their own exclusive use all the treasures of earth their capacious hands could grasp.
+In their arrogance they have unhesitatingly attacked the very foundations of the Universe, have made Faith, Love, and Trust, the golden apples on the Tree of Life, subjects of widespread ridicule and contempt.

 And the masses who have ministered to their caprice, through ignorance of their actual standing or real motives, are now reaping the results in atheism, nihilism and rebellion against God and man.
-Promise after promise remains unfulfilledfor these poor, deluded enemies of the human race cannot see that when they had reached the middle point of investigation they had thrown away the very armor and weapons necessary to their further advancement, the Shield of Faith. the Helmet of Peace, the Breastplate of Righteousness and the Sword of the Spirit.
-Without these no man, angel ,or demon can enter the spiritual domain and wrest from its guardians true knowledge and power, for these weapons are far more real, serviceable and lasting than their prototypes on earth.
+Promise after promise remains unfulfilled, for these poor, deluded enemies of the human race cannot see that when they had reached the middle point of investigation they had thrown away the very armor and weapons necessary to their further advancement, the Shield of Faith, the Helmet of Peace, the Breastplate of Righteousness and the Sword of the Spirit.

+Without these no man, angel, or demon can enter the spiritual domain and wrest from its guardians true knowledge and power, for these weapons are far more real, serviceable and lasting than their prototypes on earth.

 Occultism has no quarrel with real scientific research.
-To the pure in heart, the honest, unselfish seeker.
-Nature opens her wonderful eyes and permits him to look into their depths, to touch, taste and handle with spiritual organs her vast treasures of wisdom and knowledge...
+To the pure in heart, the honest, unselfish seeker, Nature opens her wonderful eyes and permits the seeker to look into their depths, to touch, taste and handle with spiritual organs her vast treasures of wisdom and knowledge.
+He may not always be able to bring them forth for the scorn and scoffing of the world, but he has seen and is satisfied.